Splitting of almost ordinary abelian surfaces in families and the $S$-integrality conjectures: Introduction

-The overall strategy for proving Theorem~\ref{TT:2} is a generalization of that in \cite{MAT} with several additional difficulties.
-Fix a toroidal compatification $\mathcal{A}^{\text{tor}}_{2,\overline{\mathbb{F}}_p}$.
-The closure of $Z(m)$ in $\mathcal{A}^{\text{tor}}_{2,\overline{\mathbb{F}}_p}$ will also be called special divisors.
-By abuse of notation, they are also denoted $Z(m)$.
-Let $C$ be the smooth compatification of $U$.
-The morphism of $U\rightarrow \mathcal{A}_{2,\overline{\mathbb{F}}_p}$ can be uniquely extended to a morphism $C\rightarrow\mathcal{A}^{\tor}_{2,\overline{\mathbb{F}}_p}$.
-We then study the intersection of $C$ with $Z(m)$ in $\mathcal{A}^{\text{tor}}_{2,\overline{\mathbb{F}}_p}$.
-On one hand, the intersection $C\cdot Z(m)$ can be understood locally at each intersection point, which boils down to points counting in the quadratic lattice of special endomorphisms.
-On the other hand, $C\cdot Z(m)$ can be understood globally via arithmetic Borcherds' theory for GSpin Shimura varieties.
-The theory relates the intersection numbers $C\cdot Z(m)$ to coefficients of certain Eisenstein series.
+On one hand, $C\cdot Z(m)$ can be understood globally via arithmetic Borcherds' theory for GSpin Shimura varieties, which relates the intersection numbers $C\cdot Z(m)$ to coefficients of certain Eisenstein series.

+On the other hand, the intersection $C\cdot Z(m)$ can be understood locally at each intersection point: The local intersection at a point is essentially the number of deformations of a formal special endomorphism of the $p$-divisible group corresponding to that point.
+More precisely, let $P$ be a point on $U$, the local intersection at $P$ can be expressed in terms of the number of deformations of special endomorphisms of $\mathscr{A}_P[p^\infty]$ to finite length quotient rings of $U^{/P}$ (the formal germ of $U$ at $P$).
+It turns out that the computation of the intersection number boils down, via a deformation result of $p$-divisible groups developed by Faltings--Kisin--Moonen (see \S\ref{3.1} for more details), to a lattice point counting problem in the quadratic lattice of special endomorphisms.

 Let $\Delta$ be an infinite set of $m$ such that $\left(\frac{m}{p}\right)=1$.
-We prove that,\begin{enumerate} \item when $m\rightarrow \infty$, the local contribution of intersection numbers at supersingular points is asymptotically much smaller than the global intersection $C\cdot Z(m)$. \item the local contribution of intersection numbers at a non-supersingular or bad reduction point is bounded above by an integer independent of $m$. \end{enumerate} The global intersection $C\cdot Z(m)$ in (\ref{171}) is treated via arithmetic Borcherds' theory, while the local intersections at each individual point can be reduced, via a deformation result of $p$-divisible groups developed by Faltings--Kisin--Moonen (see \S\ref{1.3} for more details), to lattice point counting.
-Given (\ref{171}) and (\ref{172}), one is able to deduce the unboundeness of $\# ({C}\cap {Z}(m))$ as $m\rightarrow \infty$, yielding Theorem~\ref{TT:2}.
+We prove that,\begin{enumerate} \item when $m\rightarrow \infty$, the local contribution of intersection numbers at supersingular points is asymptotically much smaller than the global intersection $C\cdot Z(m)$. \item the local contribution of intersection numbers at a non-supersingular or bad reduction point is bounded above by an integer independent of $m$. \end{enumerate} Given (\ref{171}) and (\ref{172}), one is able to deduce the unboundeness of $\# ({C}\cap {Z}(m))$ as $m\rightarrow \infty$, which implies Theorem~\ref{TT:2}.